Witness Post: Bill Seal, A Coach Remembered

 William Arthur Seal III, former McDonogh School dean, faculty member, coach and dorm parent died on March 26, 2012.
 He was 65.

-I met Bill in 1978, when I first came to the McDonogh School campus.
-He and his wife, Cheryl, lived in South Hall as dorm parents, and both taught in the Lower School.
-Their son, Jonathan, was a burgeoning student in the Lower School at the time.
-From my vantage point, Bill was the consummate lower school science teacher: he could do the “book-work” of course but he much preferred going outside and getting his hands dirty.
+Bill was the consummate lower school science teacher: he could do the “book-work” of course but, he much preferred going outside and getting his hands dirty.
 I recall seeing him many mornings and afternoons on walks with his students “on a science trip,” as children with butterfly nets and pond dipping nets and goggles and notebooks and collection boxes would traipse across the grassy fields and into the woods nearby.
 He was preparing these mudluscious pre-scientists for outside lab work and Mr. Bob Seigman’s Upper School land plot experiments.

 Bill Seal, Top Left with his wrestling team

 Fellow coaches like John Black, Dennis O’Brien, Doug Cooper, Rob Smoot, Joe Bakewell, and Pete Welch all benefited having Bill in the program.
 He was thoughtful and cared deeply about the boys.
-Since soccer, “was his thing,” I felt so fortunate to have Bill by my side in his “off-season.”
+Since soccer, “was his MAIN thing,” we felt so fortunate to have Bill by our sides in his “off-season.”
 His steady hand and sarcasm were perfect foils for the “too serious” coaching staff as a whole.
 He just had such a calming knack with others!

 During a retirement tribute to Bill Seal in the spring of 2012, Headmaster Charlie Britton summed up McDonogh’s love for Bill with the following statement.